Customize Consent Preferences

 • Tax Residency Certificate

 If you form the company by appointing Startupr, we ensure that you won’t miss anything in the process, as we have already collected all necessary documents from the directors, shareholders, and UBOs.
-However, if you have any signatory who is not in the company structure, then you need to provide the documents of him/her to the bank for further processing.
+Contact us via phone or email.
+Have all key documents prepared before your international bank account application.

 If your company was not formed by Startupr, we could still assist you with the offshore bank introduction.
-Just make sure that you contact us directly on the phone or email, and keep all the important documents before you apply to open the international bank account.
+Reach us by phone or email.
+Prepare all vital documents before applying for your international bank account.

 Business Proof

 All documents related to the business should be prepared and provided by you, as those are not the company registration documents or papers issued by the Hong Kong Government.
-A good business proof should outline your business, including the business plan, detailed information about the services you are going to offer, along with directors’ and shareholders’ background and experience .
+A strong business proof details your business plan, service offerings, and the background of directors and shareholders.
+This provides a comprehensive overview of your company.

 • Business Description: This should cover everything describing your business in detail, along with the plan of business development (i.e., estimate turnover, profits etc.)